Skip to Content

 • Industry: Banks—Regional

-Comerica is the highest-yielding stock on our list of cheap dividend-growth stocks to buy.
+Comerica rounds out our list of cheap stocks to buy with increasing dividends.
 Comerica is largely a commercial-focused bank, with more than 90% of loans related to commercial lending, reports Morningstar analyst Rajiv Bhatia.
-Fourth-quarter results were decent on the surface, but we forecast profitability to worsen over the short term as net interest income continues to decline and expenses trend higher; we expect the pattern to flatten in 2024.
+First-quarter results were steady, but we forecast profitability to worsen over the short term as net interest income continues to decline and expenses trend higher; we expect the pattern to flatten in 2024.
 We still expect the bank to remain profitable and to easily cover its dividend, says Bhatia.
 We currently assign a $73 fair value estimate to this dividend-growth stock; it’s trading 32% below that.

 What Is the Morningstar US Dividend Growth Index?

-The Morningstar US Dividend Growth Index focuses on companies with a history of dividend growth and an ability to sustain it.
+The Morningstar US Dividend Growth Index focuses on companies with a history of dividend increases and an ability to sustain dividend growth.

 The index includes U.S.-based securities that pay qualified dividends and that have increased their dividend payments over the past five years.
 To gauge the sustainability of dividend growth into the future, eligible constituents must display positive consensus earnings forecasts from the analyst community and must also pay out no more than 75% of their earnings in the form of dividends.
 Constituents are weighted in proportion to the total pool of dividends available to investors.